✓ 2,000 - 5,000 ha Reforestation Program

 Rio Mico - Restoring a vital watershed for the region

 The Mico River, approximately 189 km long, is the most important and largest river in Chontales Department.

-Yet today, loss of forest cover has affected groundwater recovery, resulting in contamination stemming from surrounding farming & mining operations causing further damage to the ecosystem.
+Yet today, loss of forest cover has affected groundwater recovery, resulting in contamination stemming from various sources.

 The Rio Mico Watershed - Reforestation Potential

-The Mico River represents a fantastic opportunity to restore a critical watershed in the region, and with a reforestation potential equivalent to:
+The Mico River represents a fantastic opportunity to help protect a critical watershed in the region, and with a large carbon removal potential.

 Rio Mico - Nature-Based Conservation